ragona/clobber/README.md

 It can be a lot of work setting up a load test. `clobber` aims to simply throw a lot of traffic at a host, and much of the time that's all you need.
 If you need more configuration check out the examples.

-## Tips: Tuning TCP for maximum performance
+## Tips: Tuning and Troubleshooting TCP Performance

+There are a couple of small tweaks you can do to the client host to enable much higher throughput.

 ### 1. File/port limits

 A common cause of TCP throughput issues is number of open files.
 You can check this with `ulimit -n`.
-If you're seeing issues with number of open files you can raise this limit  with `ulimit` and by editing the `/etc/security/limits.conf` file.
+If you're seeing issues with number of open files you can raise this limit with `ulimit`, and by editing the `/etc/security/limits.conf` file.
 If you're running into too many open ports you have fewer options, but should consider reducing the number of max connections.